-For wired links, the setting of forwarding paths does not require modification of the default OpenFlow operation.
+For wired links, the setting of forwarding paths does not require to modify the default OpenFlow operation.
 With our abstraction, a wireless terminal can be considered as a node with a number of ports but only one active forwarding entry at a time, which corresponds to the selected point of attachment.
-In this way, changing the point of attachment only requires modifying a flow entry via the OFPT_FLOW_MOD message, for example, to change of the Access Point with which the node is associated, or the use of the cellular link.
-As we describe next, the technology dispatcher decides the technology-specific module that handles the commands and triggers the protocol-specific operations to implement the change.
-As in the previous case, there is no need to specify new OpenFlow primitives.
+In this way, changing the point of attachment only requires modifying a flow entry via the OFPT_FLOW_MOD message, e.g. to change of the Access Point the node is associated with, or the use of the cellular link.
+As we describe next, the Technology Dispatcher decides the technology specific module that handles the commands and triggers the protocol-specific operations to implement the change.
+As in the previous case, there is not need to specify new OpenFlow primitives.